-A: The California Bridge Statewide Clinical Training team plans to hold more training sessions with the next session on April 20, 2020.
-Our ultimate goal is to reach every hospital in California to provide evidence-based care to individuals with substance use disorders.
+A: The California Bridge Statewide Clinical Training team's ultimate goal is to reach every hospital in California to provide evidence-based care to individuals with substance use disorders.

 A: From the very beginning, the CME team recognized the importance of the trainings and was extremely supportive of the program.
 They helped with the planning and development of the evaluation instruments to better target our objectives and guide future trainings.